Contributions to IRAs

 Roth and traditional IRAs offer tax advantages for long-term savings, but the benefits differ.

-When deciding if a Roth or traditional IRA is right, it's important to consider your:
+When deciding if a Roth or traditional IRA is right for you, it's important to consider your:

 - Time horizon.